neil-sabol/EZWinBan/README.md

 # EZWinBan
-EZWinBan builds on and automates [Nathan Studebaker's](https://blog.watchpointdata.com/author/nathan-studebaker) brute force attack detection and blacklisting on Windows Server with PowerShell script.
-See https://blog.watchpointdata.com/rdp-brute-force-attack-detection-and-blacklisting-with-powershell.
-The functionality is similar to [Fail2Ban](https://www.fail2ban.org/wiki/index.php/Main_Page) or [DenyHosts](https://github.com/denyhosts/denyhosts), but for Microsoft Windows. **Although EZWinBan is neat, if you are looking for a more mature and robust approach to IP banning on Windows, [IPBan](https://github.com/DigitalRuby/IPBan) is worth a look.**
+EZWinBan builds on and automates [Nathan Studebaker's](https://blog.watchpointdata.com/author/nathan-studebaker) [brute force attack detection and blacklisting on Windows Server with PowerShell script](https://blog.watchpointdata.com/rdp-brute-force-attack-detection-and-blacklisting-with-powershell).
+The functionality is similar to [Fail2Ban](https://www.fail2ban.org/wiki/index.php/Main_Page) or [DenyHosts](https://github.com/denyhosts/denyhosts), but for Microsoft Windows.

+**Although EZWinBan is neat, if you are looking for a more mature and robust approach to IP banning on Windows, [IPBan](https://github.com/DigitalRuby/IPBan) is worth a look.**

 The driver behind enhancing Nathan's script (and building an easy to use installer with [InnoSetup](http://www.jrsoftware.org/isinfo.php)) is preventing AD account lockouts (EventCode 4740) due to brute force or purposeful denial of service attacks against known AD accounts.
 EZWinBan is relatively effective at this task.